mdgolammafuz/ICO-with-ERC20-Token/README.md

     ```
 <br/>

 8. it's a common practice to lock the token for an amount of time.
-We want the tokens to be transferable only after a time after the ICO ends so that the early investors can't dump the tokens on the market, causin the price to collpase.
+We want the tokens to be transferable only after a time after the ICO ends so that the early investors can't dump the tokens on the market, causing the price to collapse.

     ```javascript
     uint public tokenTradeStart = saleEnd + 604800; //transferable in a week after saleEnd